shanksCx/p3rf3ctr00t2025/SecureBank.md

 ![2](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExenYxNmU0NmVjYm9kZ2k3dDV1YnhxNnlxdDR1Y3o2M2k1OXBmeXF4YiZlcD12MV9naWZzX3NlYXJjaCZjdD1n/a5viI92PAF89q/giphy.gif)

- admin...It has to be admin.So I try admin and add the most common sqli trick ever..
+**admin** ...
+It has to be admin.
+So I try admin and add the most common sqli trick ever..
 Commenting out the username(you must fill the password field as it is a required field)
  ```
- username: admin' --
+ username: admin'--
 password: anything

  ```
-``

 ![3](<images/Pasted image 20251208182704.png>)